-Confidential information or documents are protected by law, which grants individuals with a legitimate interest, the right to inspect or obtain a copy of the Land Register.
+Confidential information or documents are protected by law, which grants individuals with a legitimate interest the right to inspect or obtain a copy of the Land Register.
 Only reasonable interest justified by the circumstances is deemed sufficient.
 However, the threshold is not unreasonably high.
-Economic reasons such as profound acquisition negotiations suffice.
+Economic reasons such as serious acquisition negotiations are sufficient.